-When I visited nursing homes while working as an Occupational Therapist I would see elderly residents slumped over in their chair with poor posture, propped up by pillows and leaning to one side or the other.
+When I visited nursing homes while working as an Occupational Therapist I would often see elderly residents slumped over in their chair with poor posture, propped up by pillows and leaning to one side.
 I would often think, if that was my mother, would I be happy to see her sitting like that?

 Typically elderly people spend a lot of their day sitting as their mobility declines with age, so comfort is vital for them.
 You might notice that your elderly relative may begin to complain of aches and pains in their chair, or perhaps they begin to slouch in their chair or worse still, slide down or fall out of their chair.
 They may insist on getting back to bed during the day due to discomfort or pain.
 It is then that you may decide to look at the option of buying or renting a suitable chair to meet their needs.

 There are a lot of options available and various types of chairs on the market and sometimes it is not clear which chair would be best suited for your elderly relative before purchasing.
 It is important to be informed and to make the right decision, as it can be costly to get it wrong.
 This article is aimed to help you differentiate between the choices available to decide which type of chair might be best suited to your loved one.

 In sitting upright we require our muscles to work against gravity to hold a ‘correct’ or mid-line posture, the benefits of which are numerous.
 As we get older our muscles tend to become weaker and fatigue more quickly which can lead to leaning to one side, leaning forward or slouching down in our chair.